Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 4. Consider the prospects for the development of the SCO.

-1. General characteristics of the Shanghai Cooperation Organization.
+1. general characteristics Shanghai Cooperation Organization.

-Describing the SCO (Appendix No. 1) it is necessary, first of all, to consider for what purpose and for what purpose this organization was created.
-Of decisive importance for the process of joining the Shanghai Cooperation Organization is the existence of external threats and challenges to the well-being, stability and security of the states of the region, primarily in the face of the escalation of terrorism and extremism, as well as economic problems in a world undergoing difficult processes of globalization.
+Characterizing the SCO (Appendix No. 1) It is necessary, first of all, to consider for what purpose and for what this organization was created.
+The existence of external threats and challenges to the well-being, stability and security of the states of the region, primarily in the face of the escalation of terrorism and extremism, as well as economic problems in a world experiencing difficult processes of globalization, is of decisive importance for the process of states’ accession to the Shanghai Cooperation Organization.

-The creation of the "Shanghai Five", and then the creation of the Shanghai Cooperation Organization (Appendix No. 2) was due to a number of problems that arose, after the collapse of the USSR, the most important of them were border issues, as well as cooperation in the border zone.
-It was necessary to come to a common solution to these issues, first of all, with the dynamically developing and gaining strength of China.
-Since during the existence of the Soviet Union these problems were not given sufficient attention and, as a result, over the years they have accumulated a large conflict potential, so for Russia and other states of the former USSR that had just gained independence, an early search for ways to develop cooperation was necessary.
-To resolve these issues, the only possible way was chosen - the peaceful settlement of disputed problems on the basis of consensus and taking into account mutual interests.
+The creation of the Shanghai Five, and then the creation of the Shanghai Cooperation Organization (Appendix No. 2) was due to a number of problems that arose, after the collapse of the USSR the most important of them were border issues, as well as cooperation in the border zone.
+It was necessary to come to a common solution to these issues, primarily with the dynamically developing and gaining strength of China.
+Because during existence Soviet Union these problems were not given enough attention and, as a result, over the years they have accumulated a great potential for conflict, so for Russia and other newly independent states of the former USSR, an early search for ways to develop cooperation was necessary.
+To resolve these issues, the only possible path was chosen - a peaceful settlement of controversial issues based on consensus and taking into account mutual interests.

-The main "generator" of the processes taking place within the framework of the "Shanghai Five" is Russian-Chinese cooperation and dialogue between the two largest states of the world, which has acquired a positive character in recent years.
-The leaders of the countries of the association began to meet regularly to jointly solve the urgent problems of the region.
-The main result of the first meeting (1996) of the "Shanghai Five" was the signing by the presidents of the five countries of the Agreement on confidence-building measures in the military field in the area of the joint border.
-On April 24, 1997, at the second summit in Moscow, the leaders of the "five" signed a five-sided Agreement on the mutual reduction of armed forces and armaments on the joint border (near the border of China and other countries participating in the summit).
-The document defined a mechanism for strict control over the observance of obligations on non-build-up of troops in the border area.
+The main “generator” of the processes taking place within the “Shanghai Five” is Russian-Chinese cooperation and dialogue between the two largest states the world that is in last years acquired a positive character.
+The leaders of the countries of the association began to meet regularly to jointly solve pressing problems in the region.
+The main result of the first meeting (1996) of the Shanghai Five was the signing by the presidents of the five countries of the Agreement on Confidence-Building Measures in the Military Field in the Joint Border Area.
+On April 24, 1997, at the second summit in Moscow, the leaders of the Five signed a five-party Agreement on the mutual reduction of armed forces and weapons on the joint border (in the area of the border of China and the other countries participating in the summit).
+The document defined a mechanism for strict control over compliance with obligations to not build up troops in the border area.

-Particular attention was paid to the issues of restoring the significance of the Great Silk Road, which passed through the territory of all the states of the "Shanghai Five".
+Particular attention was paid to the issues of restoring the significance of the Great Silk Road, which passed through the territory of all the states of the Shanghai Five.

 The final document of the summit was the “Bishkek Declaration”, signed by the heads of five states.

-It is possible that this event prompted the states of the "Shanghai Five" to pay special attention to the need to deepen cooperation in the field of combating international terrorism and religious extremism.
+It is possible that this event prompted the Shanghai Five states to pay special attention to the need to deepen cooperation in the fight against international terrorism and religious extremism.

-This trend was especially pronounced at the fifth summit of the "Shanghai Five" on July 6, 2000 in Dushanbe.
+This trend was especially evident at the fifth summit of the Shanghai Five on July 6, 2000 in Dushanbe.

 1 .2.
 Organizational structure of the SCO.